jianyuan/terraform-provider-openai/docs/resources/project_api_key.md

 ### Required

-- `organization_id` (String) The ID of the organization to which the project belongs.
 - `service_account_id` (String) The ID of the service account to which the API key belongs.
 IDs can include letters, numbers, and hyphens.

 ### Optional